-Millet dosa – vegan, gluten-free, nutritious South Indian breakfast usually served with sambar and varieties of chutneys.
-This crispy dosa without rice makes a healthy and diabetic friendly breakfast.
+Millet dosa - vegan, gluten-free, nutritious South Indian breakfast usually served with sambar and varieties of chutneys.
+This crispy dosa without rice makes a healthy and diabetic-friendly breakfast.

-Millets are small seed grasses that are considered gluten-free supernatural food as they are rich in nutrients, fibre, vitamins, proteins and have umpteen health benefits.
-Millets are the best source of grain for celiac sufferers(people with gluten intolerance).
+Millets are small seed grasses that are considered gluten-free supernatural and nutritious food as they are rich in nutrients, fibre, vitamins, proteins and have umpteen benefits.
+Millets are the best source of grain for celiac sufferers (people with gluten intolerance).

 I have used three different varieties of millets in this dosa recipe- foxtail millet (korralu/thinai/navane), little millet (saamai/saama beyyam/saame akki) and kodo millet (arikelu/varagu/harka).
-These millets are available in the form of rice and semolina.
-I’ve used semolina and all these varieties look similar with a slight colour difference.
+These millet grains are available in the form of rice and semolina.

 Tips and Tricks to make perfect Millet Dosa

 Fermentation is an important step and it could take anywhere between 6-14 hrs depending on the weather where you live.
 This process takes longer during cold weather and as less as 6 hours during extremely hot and humid weather.
 In hot weather, batter will ferment easily on a kitchen countertop.
-On cold days, add a cup of hot water to the batter, mix well and place the container in a warm place probably in an oven with its lights on.
-Alternatively, you can ferment batter in Instant Pot to fast up the process on cold days.

 Do not skip methi seeds (fenugreek seeds) as it helps in the fermentation process.